GDQuest/website/content/docs/guidelines/best-practices/making-videos/index.md

 {{< youtube n0jir8KmVI8 >}}

-## Check-list ##
+## In short: check-list ##

-Recording:
+To record and edit efficiently:

+1. Record multiple videos in a row, ideally entire series at once.
+For example, one chapter in a course.
+1. Take notes along the way.
+Write down:
+    - Important edits you do not want to forget like an entire section that needs to be cut out.
+This saves you time later on.
+    - Write questions and answers for quizzes, topics for complementary lessons, ideas, etc.
+1. Organize your files as you go.
+    - Name good recordings.
+    - Delete bad recordings.

+When recording:

+1. Prepare your workspace.
+    - Review your notes and the list of videos to record.
+    - Before recording each video, review the changes or features you have to cover, or your demo project.
-1. Open all the programs you need: [Key Mon](https://code.google.com/archive/p/key-mon/) to screencast keys, [Open Joystick Display](https://ojdproject.com/), etc.
+    - Open all the programs you need: [Key Mon](https://code.google.com/archive/p/key-mon/) to screencast keys, [Open Joystick Display](https://ojdproject.com/) for the game.
 1. Make the main program you're recording full-screen.
-1. Warm up your voice.
+1. Warm-up your voice.
-1. Do a short test recording to ensure that everything is working as expected: the microphone is on, etc.
+1. Do a short test recording to ensure that everything is working as expected.

-Video editing:
+When it comes to editing:

+1. Use the [auto-import](/docs/documentation/power-sequencer/reference/#power_sequencer.import_local_footage) feature of Power Sequencer.
-1. Normalize the audio.
-Listen to the audio to do so, don't rely on the waveforms, they can be misleading.
+1. Normalize audio tracks.
+To do so, listen to the audio and compare it to a reference video or audio track.
+You cannot rely on the waveforms there; their amplitude isn't representative of the perceived volume.

 ## Video recording ##